You are here

 OUR VALUES & POLICIES

-Students who join our community and sign the Responsibilities of Membership: Community Standards statement (through the application process) commit themselves to following these standards.
+Students who join our community and sign the Community Life Standards document (through the application process) commit themselves to following these standards.
 Each student must accept these responsibilities in order to remain part of the Ambrose community.

 If you’ve been accepted to Ambrose but you feel that you cannot with integrity commit to the standards and responsibilities of Ambrose’s living-learning community, we encourage you to discuss the matter with a member of the Student Development team.
 It might be best to consider pursuing a learning-living community that better fits your values.

-If you’re thinking of applying to Ambrose, we invite you to read through our Responsibilities of Membership: Community Standards statement.
+If you’re thinking of applying to Ambrose, we invite you to read through our Community Life Standards document.

 Ambrose University is a diverse community of learners from many confessional backgrounds admitted from all walks of life.
 Ambrose does not discriminate on the basis of gender, race, colour, national or ethnic origin, physical or learning disability, or religion in the administration of any of its programs or activities.